murilobnt/foxer/.github/installation/installation_without_sudo.md

 obtained [here](https://www.sfml-dev.org/download.php).

-When complete, extract the directory inside the .tar.gz to somewhere. **It's advised to extract it to the root of the project (the gs2d_engine directory)**.
+When complete, extract the directory inside the .tar.gz to somewhere. **It's advised to extract it to the root of the project (the gs2d directory)**.

-## Step 3: Adjust the makefile of the engine
+## Step 3: Adjust the makefile of the framework

-In order to use the engine, you will first need to alter some variables inside the makefile.
+In order to use the framework, you will first need to alter some variables inside the makefile.
 It's no big deal.

 You might run into something like this in the first three lines of the file.